Reserving the TLC Learning Lab

 The Registrar designated several general assignment classrooms as "interactive" on the Davis campus, including two new classrooms in Walker Hall (Rooms 1320 and 1330).
 Authentication may be required to access the general assignment classroom list.

-Faculty from the Winter 2022 pilot series cohort found the series to be valuable.
+Faculty from the 2022-2023 cohorts found the series to be valuable.
 Here are a few excerpts from their evaluation of the series:

 - “Collaborating with other instructors and sharing/exchanging ideas.
 It was incredibly inspiring.”